juanitapuentes/PLIT-Protein-Ligand-Interaction-Transformer/README.md

 ```

 # Demo
 To use the model in order to calculate the result of evaluating one single molecule please select the `demo` mode and enter the string of the raw smiles representation of the molecule of interest.
-An example is shown below:

 ```
 python main.py --mode demo --molecule [molecule's SMILES sequence]
 ```